-More popularly known as the Novena Church, this wonder of Gothic architecture is a Catholic Church popular for its novena prayer devotion.
+More popularly known as the Novena Church, this wonder of Gothic architecture is a Catholic Church in Singapore popular for its novena prayer devotion.
 Its novena services on Saturday garner crowds from around the country and even the world.
 Built in the 1950s, this Church has undergone several renovations to attain its present francigenum opus form.

 Location - 300 Thomson Road, Novena, Singapore